Did you know that 91% of all cyber attacks start with a phishing email?

 Prerequisites for setting up DKIM in Office 365

-- Domain Setup.
+- Domain setup.
 Verify that Microsoft 365 has properly added and validated your domain.
 This entails configuring your domain so it can send and receive emails and adding it under your Office 365 account.

-- DNS Access.
+- DNS access.
 DKIM is based on CNAME records, so you must have access to modify the DNS records of the domain you plan to configure DKIM for.

 Step-by-step guide to configuring DKIM for Office 365

-Step 1: Launch the Office 365 Admin Center
+Step 1: Launch the Office 365 admin center

-First log into your Microsoft 365 admin center.
+- First log into your Microsoft 365 admin center.
 You’ll need admin permissions to reach the necessary settings.
-Visit admin.microsoft.com and enter your credentials.

-Step 2: DKIM configuration settings location
+Step 2: Locate the DKIM configuration settings location

-Then, in the Microsoft 365 admin center, navigate to the Exchange admin center.
-You access it from the admin centers section >> Exchange.
-In the Exchange admin center, go to Protection, and then select DKIM.
+- In the Exchange admin center, go to Protection, and then select DKIM.
 In this section, you can control and configure DKIM settings for your allowed domains.

 Step 3: Set up DKIM DNS records on your domain